Neil3108/Neil3108.github.io/README.md

 - A Github account.
 You can [visit](https://github.com/) to make a Github account.
 ## Markdown
 Markdown is a lightweight markup language with plain-text-formatting syntax and as the Etter's book mentioned it's the most widely used lightweight markup language in the world and has the cleanest syntax.
 You can learn the basic syntax for Markdown [here](https://www.markdownguide.org/basic-syntax/).
 There are number of Markdown editor available and they come in many different syntaxes.
 We will focus on Github Markdown.
-As mentioned in the Andrew Etter's book Modern Technical Writing because of the popularity of Markdown many specialized text editors exist for it.
+As mentioned in the Etter's book because of the popularity of Markdown many specialized text editors exist for it.
 For example: <br />
     - [MarkdownPad(Windows)](http://www.markdownpad.com/)<br />
     - [iA Writer(macOS)](https://ia.net/writer)<br />
     - [ReText(Linux)](https://sourceforge.net/directory/development/wordprocessors/os:windows/)<br />